sahilshah1987/iNtErViEwPrEpS/C++ Notes/JavaNotes.md

   * Variables stored in stacks are only visible to the owner Thread, while objects created in heap are visible to all thread.

 * Synchronized
+  * Synchronized methods enable a simple strategy for preventing thread interference and memory consistency errors: if an object is visible to more than one thread, all reads or writes to that object's variables are done through synchronized methods.
   * two basic synchronization idioms: synchronized methods and synchronized statements
   * synchronized methods
   <pre><code>public class SynchronizedCounter {